I am a New York-based photographist and scribe with a resilient addiction to outdoors, travels and adventure.

-Born in Canada, raised in the south of France and having spent a good chunk of my adult life in the Caribbean, I’ve had many an opportunity to flirt with our world and its most amazingly diverse scenery.
+Born in Canada, raised in the South of France and having spent a good chunk of my adult life in the Caribbean, I’ve had many an opportunity to flirt with our world and its most amazingly diverse scenery.

 I find it most extraordinary to look back and witness the exponential growth of a photography industry that had been almost dormant for decades and has suddenly exploded in a frenzy of technological breakthroughs.
 This is a fantastic time to be a photographer, even as AI’s mighty power casts a shadow of uncertainty onto the world.

-The pictures in these galleries reflect my path to this day, about twenty years of travels since my conversion to digital photography.
+The pictures in these galleries reflect my path to this day, about twenty years of travels since a conversion to digital photography.
 The blog is my attempt at not only showing, but telling those stories.

 Welcome!